What is happiness?

 Why is happiness important?

-To acknowledge joy in everything is a sure way to stay connected to our chosen path, for it offers the energy of flexibility and flow.
+Acknowledging the joy in everything is a sure way to stay connected to our chosen path, for it offers the energy of flexibility and flow.

 Happiness is an inside job